rajesh-neupane/rajesh-neupane.github.io/_teaching/ANSC-108-teaching-2.md

 * Streamlined the process for managing quiz accommodations, improving efficiency for both students and instructors.
 * Assisted in integrating digital resources for interactive learning.

-This teaching experience strengthened my abilities in **mentorship, communication, and academic support**, which are essential skills for both research and professional settings in animal science.